Learn more about homelessness

 Yes, but we need the help and support of caring people like you.

-One way that you can show your support for ending homelessness is to sign up to The Roughin' It Challenge!
+One way that you can help is to sign up to the Roughin' it Challenge!

-Live with no bed, one bag of belongings and just $10 a day for 24 or 48 hours.
-Ask your family, friends and others to sponsor you to complete the challenge.
+Live with no bed, one bag of belongings and just $10 a day for 24 hours.

-The money you raise will help Launch Housing to end homelessness.
+The money you raise will support the Melbourne Zero movement to end homelessness in our city.